-If you have trees or shrubs that need trimming, and the branches are just out-of-reach, consider using an extendable pruning and saw tool.
-The long pole allows you to stand a safe distance away as you work, and the trimmed branches fall safely to the ground.
+If you have trees or shrubs that need trimming and the branches are just out-of-reach consider using an extendable pruning and saw tool.
+The long pole allows you to stand a safe distance away as you work while the trimmed branches fall safely to the ground.

 The Tree Branch Problem

 This all started last summer when, every time we had some wind at night, I was awakened by a scratching-screeching sound near the roof of the house.
 Knowing the topic of this post, you can probably guess what was going on.